getcarina/getcarina.com/_tutorials/docker-install-mac.md

    The installer gives you the option to customize your installation.
 However, we recommend keeping the defaults.

-5. Ensure that every component is selected.
+5. Ensure that every component is selected and then click **Install**.

    ![Make sure all boxes are selected](/_assets/img/002-docker-101/mac-toolbox-install-type.png)

-   Click **Install**.
-By default, the binaries will be installed to `/usr/local/bin`.
+   By default, the binaries are installed to `/usr/local/bin`.

    After the installation is completed, the installer provides you with shortcuts, which you can ignore.

    ![The installer will provide you with shortcuts.
 Ignore these and click continue.](/_assets/img/002-docker-101/mac-toolbox-install-apps.png)

 6. Click **Continue**

 7. After the installer has confirmed that the installation was successful, click **Close**.

-###Set-up Docker (Mac OS X)
+###Set up Docker (Mac OS X)

 To run a Docker container, you must create a new Docker virtual machine (VM) and switch to the VM's environment.
 From that environment, you can use the `docker` client to manage your containers.

 1. Open Launchpad and click the Docker Quickstart Terminal icon.

-   A terminal window opens. the terminal sets up Docker for you.
-Successful out should look as follows:
+   A terminal window opens and sets up Docker for you.
+Successful output should look as follows:

    ```
    Last login: Sat Sep 25 15:15:45 on ttys002